united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ## Software Requirements
 The UMH installation requires one of the following Operaing System on your server:
 - Flatcar version current-2023 or higher (3510.3.1).
-Recommended where where you have full control over the operating system.
+It is recommended that you have full control over the operating system.
 To install Flatcar on your server, follow [this guide](https://umh.docs.umh.app/docs/production-guide/installation/flatcar-installation-bare-metal/). <!-- This article needs to be merged together https://umh.docs.umh.app/docs/production-guide/installation/flatcar-installation-virtual-machine/ https://learn.umh.app/course/flatcar-installation-on-proxmox/ -->
 - Red Hat Enterprise Linux (RHEL) 9.0 and higher.
-Recommended when you can choose only out of a small amount of potnetial Operating System in your large enterprise
+Recommended when you can choose only out of a small amount of potential Operating System in your large enterprise

 While UMH is optimized for RHEL and Flatcar, it can theoretically run on other Linux distributions.
 However, support is not guaranteed.
-For Windows, you could try running on of the above described Operating Systems in a VM (e.g., Hyper-V).
+For Windows, you could try running one of the above described Operating Systems in a VM (e.g., Hyper-V).
 If you experiment with other systems, we encourage sharing your experiences on our [Discord](https://discord.gg/F9mqkZnm9d) channel.

 ## Hardware Requirements